-Derivative Financial Instruments- (Restated)
+Derivative Financial Instruments

 We do not use derivative instruments to hedge exposures to cash flow, market, or foreign currency risks.
-However, we have entered into certain other financial instruments and contracts, such as freestanding warrants and embedded conversion features on convertible debt agreements that are not afforded equity classification.
-These instruments are required to be carried as derivative liabilities, at fair value, in our consolidated financial statements.
+However, we have entered into certain other financial instruments and contracts, such as freestanding warrants with features that are not afforded equity classification.
+These instruments are required to be carried as derivative liabilities, at fair value, in our financial statements.
+See Note 7 - Common Stock and Warrant Offerings for additional information.